higorfct/Predictive-Maintenance-Project/README.md

 # 🚀 Predictive Maintenance with MLOps

-This repository implements a simple pipeline for **predicting industrial equipment failures** using machine learning.
+This repository implements a simple pipeline for **predicting industrial equipment failures** using Random Forest and Poisson Distribution.
 It showcases how to prepare data, train models, save artifacts, evaluate metrics, and expose reusable utilities — all essential steps in an **MLOps** workflow.

 ---